felixge/fgprof/README.md

 As far as I know, this kind of analysis is currently not possible with the builtin Go tools, but I'd be happy to be proven wrong about it.
 I'd also love to get general feedback about this kind of profiling.

+## Quick Start

+If you don't want to read the wall of text below (you should!), you can directly jump to the ... section below.

 ## The Problem

 Let's say you've been tasked to optimize a simple program that has a loop calling out to three functions: